-The small number of visitors in March make the popular trails in Bryce Canyon more enjoyable.
-Explore with cross country skis, snowshoes, or even by vehicle.
+The small number of visitors in March makes the popular trails in Bryce Canyon more enjoyable.
+Explore with cross-country skis, snowshoes, or even by vehicle.

-Three miles into the Park is the Paria View ski loop— a beautiful 3.5 mile groomed trail available only in the winter months.
+Three miles into the Park is the Paria View ski loop— a beautiful 3.5-mile groomed trail available only in the winter months.
 At Rainbow Point, 18 miles into the Park, you’ll find the Bristlecone Loop Trail (0.7 miles).
-If you need to rent skis, check out nearby Ruby’s Inn in Bryce Canyon City.
+If you need to rent skis, check out the nearby Ruby’s Inn in Bryce Canyon City.

 Another fun outdoor activity in the winter is hiking along the Rim Trail.
 More than likely you’ll need snowshoes to hike this trail in March.
 Remember that the section between Inspiration and Bryce Point is closed, but 4 miles are still available for breathtaking winter exploration.

 If you’re not keen on winter sports, you can take a scenic drive through the Park.
 Make it as long or as short as you’d like.
-There’s several viewpoints where you can effortlessly marvel at the iconic rock formations and lush evergreen forests.
+There are several viewpoints where you can effortlessly marvel at the iconic rock formations and lush evergreen forests.

 hiking in march